imyonny/Crawler/README.md

-# Akamai Crawler Project
+# Crawler Project

 Welcome to my Crawler Project!
 This project aims to provide a simple web crawler built using Scrapy, a simple and flexible web scraping framework in Python.

 ## What is Scrapy?